 In June 2018, the club was fined 6 million euros for not complying with UEFA's breakeven requirement and a new agreement was made between UEFA and Galatasaray.

-Under the new agreement, the club will be allowed to have a maximum deficit of 20 million euros in 2019 and 10 million euros in 2020.
-The club will need to reach full break-even compliance by 2021-2022.
+Under the new agreement, the club will have a maximum deficit of 20 million euros in 2019 and 10 million euros in 2020.
+The club will need to reach full breakeven compliance by 2021-2022.

 The club will have to pay an additional 9 million euro fine if it fails to meet the requirement of the new agreement.

-Coming in 3rd place in the debt league, Beşiktaş has reported to having a total debt of 2.1 billion Turkish Lira.
+In 3rd place in the debt league, Beşiktaş has reported total debt of 2.1 billion Turkish Lira.

-Under the leadership of Fikret Orman, current club president, the club has gone through a major change.
-The club won back to back titles and reaching the round of 16 in the UEFA champions league.
+Under the leadership of Fikret Orman, current club president, the club has gone through a significant change.
+The club won back to back titles and reached the Round of 16 in the UEFA champions league.

-The club has employed a strict transfer policy resulting in the club making almost 480 million Turkish Lire.
+The club has employed a strict transfer policy, resulting in almost 480 million Turkish Lire.
 The biggest of which has been the sale of Cenk Tosun to Everton for 22.5 million euros in 2017.